 Either your application or your static assets can be served from the root path, but not both.
 The latter is useful when using Dropwizard to back a Javascript application.
 To enable it, move your application to a sub-URL.

 '''

 server:

-type: simple

-rootPath: /application/
+rootPath: /api/

 '''